 Covered entities.
 Boards, commissions, departments, committees or agencies within the executive or legislative branches of government are subject to the Texas Open Meetings Act.
 For example, the act includes county commissions, city councils, school boards, special districts, water boards and workforce development boards.
-An advisory committee that does not control or supervise public business or policy is not subject to the act.
+An advisory committee that does not control or supervise public business or policy is not subject to the act, unless the governmental body consistently adopts the advisory committee's recommendations, in which case it will probably be subject to the act.
 The Texas Legislature operates under its own open meetings rules.